 Cash discounting is another way businesses pass the cost of credit card processing onto customers.
 Cash discounting involves giving a customer a discount equivalent to the cost of credit card transaction fees when the customer pays in cash, paper check, or debit card.

 The primary advantage of cash discounting is that it’s legal everywhere in the US.

 The result of a 2013 class-action lawsuit against Mastercard and Visa affirmed that businesses are allowed to charge their customers checkout fees to reduce the impact of credit card processing costs.

 However, businesses must follow a number of rules when imposing surcharges, and not all states permit credit card surcharges.
 Eight states including Maine, California, Florida, Kansas, New York, Oklahoma, Colorado, and Texas still have anti-surcharging laws on the books which are unenforceable due to recent court rulings.
-However, surcharges are still illegal in Connecticut, Massachusetts, and Puerto Rico as of mid-2021.
+However, surcharges are still illegal in Connecticut, Massachusetts, and Puerto Rico as of 2023.

 Fortunately, surcharges are allowed in other states, and they have no prohibitions on convenience fees and no statutes on discounts for different payment methods.